xangetzu/mkdocs-plex-guide-template/README.md

 A standardized documentation template for your Plex server, built with Material for MkDocs and deployed via GitHub Pages.
 This template includes pre-built pages covering common Plex topics like streaming quality, content requests, transcoding, and more.

-> [!IMPORTANT]
-> Follow each step carefully, missing any step will prevent your site from working.
-The setup process requires both GitHub Actions for automated builds and GitHub Pages for deploying the hosted pages.
-Github Actions in particular is disabled by default when forking a repo.

 ## 🚀 Getting Started
+> [!NOTE]
+> When forking, you only need the main branch.
+The gh-pages branch will be created automatically by our workflow.

 1. Fork this repository to your own GitHub account
 2. Enable GitHub Actions:
   - Go to Actions tab (top of this page)
   - Click "I understand my workflows, go ahead and enable them"
-3. Configure GitHub Pages:
+3. Run the CI workflow to create the gh-pages branch:
+  - Option 1: Modify and push a change (e.g., customize variables in `main.py`)
+  - Option 2: Manually trigger the workflow
+    - Go to Actions tab
+    - Select "ci" workflow from the left sidebar
+    - Click "Run workflow" dropdown button
+    - Select branch (main) and click "Run workflow"
+4. After the workflow action finishes successfully, configure GitHub Pages:
   - Go to Settings (top of this page) > Pages
   - Set "Source" to "Deploy from a branch"
   - Select "gh-pages" branch and "/" (root) folder
   - Click Save

-Your site will be available at `https://yourusername.github.io/mkdocs-plex-guide-template`
+Your site will be available at `https://yourusername.github.io/mkdocs-plex-guide-template` after the workflow completes.

 The template will automatically use your GitHub username and repository name throughout the site.
 You can see this in action at my demo site: https://mistercalvin.github.io/mkdocs-plex-guide-template